How well do you manage employee workplace stress?

 Over 11 million working days are still being lost because of stress at work.
 As an employer, it is important to take responsibility for ensuring your staff are happy and healthy.

 What is workplace stress?

 Workplace stress is defined as the harmful reaction that people have to undue pressure and demands placed on them at work.
-Our recent report, Mental Health in the Workplace, revealed that 64% of employees feel work has been a cause for their mental health deterioration – an increase from 2020.
+Our report, Mental Health in the Workplace, revealed that 64% of employees feel work has been a cause for their mental health deterioration – an increase from 2020.

-What are the common causes of workplace stress?
+What are the causes of stress at work?

 With 70% of employees suffering from a mental health condition, identifying the leading causes of stress in the workplace is important so, as an employer, you can take proactive steps to minimise or eliminate the risk all together.
 Our research found that the most common cause of stress included:

 Employees today feel that a good work-life balance is more important than salary, which is why a survey found that 61% of workers would quit their jobs or consider doing so because their job didn’t offer them the flexibility.
 In our mental health report, we found that increased workloads were the biggest cause of stress, with 38.2% of employees citing this as the main cause of mental health issues in the workplace.
 Increased workload is associated with reduced levels of productivity, higher levels of fatigue and a higher risk of employee burnout.

 For the first time ever, businesses can be employing up to five generations of staff.
 However, regardless of what generation, money is a important to everyone.
 With financial worries looming over the country, the worry of money can be a big part of day-to-day life.
 For younger generations, there is a constant struggle to overcome student debt, that’s higher than ever before, while trying to save for life milestones like buying a first home.